NVIDIA/NVFlare/examples/brats18/README.md

 >
 > The **secure** workspace, on the other hand, is needed to run experiments that require encryption keys.
 These startup kits allow secure deployment of FL in real-world scenarios
 > using SSL certificated communication channels.

-### GPU resource and Multi-tasking
+### 2.3 GPU resource and Multi-tasking
-In this example, we assume two local GPUs with at least 12GB of memory are available.
+In this example, we assume four local GPUs with at least 12GB of memory are available.

 As we use the POC workspace without `meta.json`, we control the client GPU directly when starting the clients by specifying `CUDA_VISIBLE_DEVICES`.

-To enable multitasking, here we adjust the default value in `workspace_server/server/startup/fed_server.json` by setting `max_jobs: 2` (default value 1).
+To enable multitasking (if there are more computation resources - e.g. 4 x 32 GB GPUs), we can adjust the default value in `workspace_server/server/startup/fed_server.json` by setting `max_jobs: 2` (default value 1).
 Please adjust this properly according to resource available and task demand.

-(Optional) If using secure workspace, in secure project configuration `secure_project.yml`, we can set the available GPU indices as `gpu: [0, 1]` using the `ListResourceManager` and `max_jobs: 2` in `DefaultJobScheduler`.
+(Optional) If using secure workspace, in secure project configuration `secure_project.yml`, we can set the available GPU indices as `gpu: [0, 1, 2, 3]` using the `ListResourceManager` and `max_jobs: 2` in `DefaultJobScheduler`.

 For details, please refer to the [documentation](https://nvflare.readthedocs.io/en/dev-2.1/user_guide/job.html).

 ## 3. Run automated experiments
 The next scripts will start the FL server and clients automatically to run FL experiments on localhost.
 ### 3.1 Prepare local configs
-First, we add the image directory root to `config_train.json` files for generating the absolute path to dataset and datalist.
+First, we add the image directory root to `config_train.json` files for generating the absolute path to dataset.
 In the current folder structure, it will be `${PWD}/dataset_brats18`, it can be any arbitrary path where the data locates.
 ```
-for alg in brats_central brats_fedavg_2 brats_fedavg_dp_2 brats_fedavg_13 brats_fedavg_dp_13
+for alg in brats_central brats_fedavg brats_fedavg_dp
 do
   sed -i "s|DATASET_ROOT|${PWD}/dataset_brats18|g" configs/${alg}/config/config_train.json
 done
 ```
 ### 3.2 Start the FL system and submit jobs
 Next, we will start the FL system and submit jobs to start FL training automatically.

-Start the FL system with either 1 client for centralized training, or 2/13 clients for federated learning by running
+Start the FL system with either 1 client for centralized training, or 4 clients for federated learning by running
 ```
 bash start_fl_poc.sh "All"
 ```
 or
 ```
-bash start_fl_poc.sh "1 2"
+bash start_fl_poc.sh "1 2 3 4"
 ```
 This script will start the FL server and clients automatically to run FL experiments on localhost.
 Each client will be alternately assigned a GPU using `export CUDA_VISIBLE_DEVICES=${gpu_idx}` in the [start_fl_poc.sh](./start_fl_poc.sh).
-In this example, we run each client on a single GPU: two clients on 2 GPUs with 12 GB memory.
+In this example, we run each client on a single GPU: 4 clients on 4 GPUs with 12 GB memory.

 Then FL training will be run with an automatic script utilizing the FLAdminAPI functionality.
 The [submit_job.sh](./submit_job.sh) script follows the pattern:
 ```
 bash ./submit_job.sh [config]
 ```
-`[config]` is the experiment job that will be submitted for the FL training, in this example, this includes `brats_central`, `brats_fedavg_2`, `brats_fedavg_dp_2`, `brats_fedavg_13`, and `brats_fedavg_dp_13`.
+`[config]` is the experiment job that will be submitted for the FL training, in this example, this includes `brats_central`, `brats_fedavg`, and `brats_fedavg_dp`.

 Note that in order to make it working under most system resource conditions, the current config set `"cache_dataset": 0.0`, which could be slow.
 If resource permits, it will make the training much faster by caching the dataset.
 More information available [here](https://docs.monai.io/en/stable/data.html#cachedataset).
 For reference, with `"cache_dataset": 0.5` setting (cache half the data), the centralized training for 100 round, 1 epoch per round takes around 24.5 hours on a 12GB NVIDIA TITAN Xp GPU.
 ### 3.3 Centralized training
 To simulate a centralized training baseline, we run FL with 1 client using all the training data.
 ```